cnuernber/dtype-next/docs/datatype-to-dtype-next.md

 tech.datatype as a numerics stack fulfills our technical needs at TechAscent in regards to scientific computing, data science, and machine learning.
-It enables a completely unified interface between native heap and JVM heap datastructures with a base level of datatype support and various simple accerated operations.
+It enables a completely unified interface between native heap and JVM heap datastructures with a base level of datatype support and various simple accelerated operations.

 In order to fulfill unified support for efficient random access across many datatypes